Does Medicare Cover Raised Toilet Seats ?

 State Assistive Technology Programs are present in all states thanks to a national grant.

-Your State Assistive Technology Programs typically provides the following services –
+Your State Assistive Technology Programs typically will provide the following services –

 - an online equipment exchange for state residents on which you can register and participate – donating, selling and buying used devices and equipment